JeanCaoWJ/Wenjun_Cao.github.io/README.md

-This is the source code for Zhiyuan Wang's public academic website: https://zhycs.github.io/zhiyuan-page/.
+This is the source code for Jean Cao's public academic website: https://JeanCaoWJ.github.io/Wenjun_Cao.github.io.
 Its design is just a modification of Jon Barron's website and is converted for my own use.
 The original version can be referred in https://jonbarron.info/.